-Six months later, I found myself eating pesto pasta at a kitchen table in Northern Italy- sat between two people I had only spoken to over the phone- after 12 hours worth of planes and trains, with a suitcase upstairs stuffed with 2 months worth of clothing.
+Six months later, I found myself eating pesto pasta at a kitchen table in Northern Italy, sat between two people I had only ever spoken to over the phone.
+I’d just spent 12 hours hopping on and off of planes and trains, with nothing but a suitcase upstairs in their guest room.
+I was about to live with these two people, and their two children, for two months.

-I’d discovered Worldpackers after researching different programmes online— a travel volunteering community offering work exchanges in over 100 countries, and after signing up, I’d immediately searched opportunities in Italy.
-I have family connections in Florence, and had fallen in love with the culture on a trip to Venice in 2019.
-I wanted something out of my comfort zone, and so after a few weeks of discussing my experience with who would later become my hosts, I was chosen to teach English to a small family who lived in Rapallo- a mother and a father, two boys, and a sleepy cat.
+I’d discovered Worldpackers, a volunteering community offering work exchanges in over 100 countries, after unexpectedly dropping out of university two weeks before my second year started.
+After signing up, I immediately searched opportunities in Italy; I have family connections in Florence, and had been itching to return to the country again since visiting Venice in 2019.
+I was eager for something out of my comfort zone, and so after a few weeks of discussing the position with who would later become my hosts, I was chosen to teach English to a small family who lived in Rapallo- a mother and a father, two boys, and a sleepy cat.

 All of my food and accommodation would be free in exchange with helping around the house and daily tutoring sessions with the family